drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 ## Cracking the Curse: The Stanford Experiment

-The 'Curse of Knowledge' isn't just a concept devised by a bunch of developers struggling to understand their team lead's sophisticated explanations.
+The 'Curse of Knowledge' isn't a concept devised by a bunch of developers struggling to understand their team lead's sophisticated explanations.
 It's a well-documented cognitive bias, brought to light by a now-famous experiment conducted at Stanford University.

 In 1990, a group of Stanford University psychologists introduced a simple game.
 They split the participants into two roles: 'tappers' and 'listeners.'
 The 'tappers' would select a well-known song and tap out its rhythm.
 The 'listeners' then had to guess the song purely from the tapping rhythm.